13 Mar Georgian History’s Influence On Modern Interiors

 Chesterfield couches have been a classic example of popular English design for many years.
 The origins of the word ‘chesterfield’ is a little blurry, with some putting it down to the style being made within the reign of the Earl Of Chesterfield.
 The distinctive buttoned leather is the classic design that we all know and love.
 Later adaptations have seen the design slightly more simplified and other fabrics used.
 Bold coloured velvets are very popular at the moment and you will often see it used on Chesterfields, like this one below.
 They are a real investment piece and are just as in demand now as they were over a hundred years ago!

 A resurgence in the popularity of the sunburst mirror, which originated as far back as the 1600s with the reign of Louis XIV of France, who was known to the world as the “Sun King” has added a touch of glamour back into our interiors.
 Apparently, King Louis liked to gaze into a sunburst mirror when he woke up in the morning so that he could see the rays of the sun radiating out from his head.
 The sunburst was found in mirrors and other art throughout the world during the Renaissance period and up until modern times.

 Elaborate curtains and trimmings still adorn some of our most glamorous properties.
 If you are lucky enough to have the grand scale of windows found in many Regency and Georgian style homes you can certainly enjoy these effects.
 Today there are still a great many designs of finials, to match such grandeur, with a touch of contemporary to bring them up to date.

 As an interior designer in Bath working at Etons of Bath, I specialise in taking influences from history and bringing them up to date within modern homes.
-For more on my work as an interior designer, check out my website.
+For help, do call us on 01225 639002.